sensei-hacker/inavwiki/iNavFlight-Missions.md

 # Advanced configuration
 ## 3DR
 ### Hardware
 3DR radios are sold either as a pair of air station  / ground station or individually.
 Functionally, the air / ground radios are identical, the air side having a tty/serial connection and the ground side having a USB interface for connecting to a computer.
 For ezgui (and [mwp](https://github.com/stronnag/mwptools)), it is easier to use a Bluetooth bridge.
 This bridge is also recommended for [mwp](https://github.com/stronnag/mwptools), as it avoids any potential RF interference from the USB cable and allows the more flexible placement of the ground antenna.
 In order to use the 3DR / BT bridge, it is necessary to have 'air side' devices at both ends of the link.
 It is then necessary to 'back-to-back' the ground 3DR and the BT device [example field setup](http://www.rcgroups.com/forums/showthread.php?t=2495732&page=65) and provide power.
-A voltage regulator and an old lipo works really well.
+A voltage regulator and an old lipo would work well.
 The [HR-12](https://quadmeup.com/diy-wireless-telemetry-link-for-uav/) description provides the canonical connection diagram, a 5V regulator or BEC may be used.

 ### Firmware
 The 3DR radios will ship with a version of the [Sik Firmware](https://github.com/Dronecode/SiK).
 This firmware is optimised for MAVLink (it understands MAVLink framing, reports RSSI to a MAVLink GCS).
 There is a fork (of an older version) that provides similar capabilities (understands MSP framing, reports RSSI to a MSP GCS (ezgui, [mwp](https://github.com/stronnag/mwptools)) for [MSP](https://github.com/stronnag/SiK-MSP); however its use is no longer recommended as it does not understand MSPv2 or LTM, so it somewhat pointless.